|Image by Oberholster Venita from Pixabay|

 Andragogy is a teaching strategy developed for adult learners.
-Andragogy has been around for more than a century but it gained more momentum and came up to the surface in educational literature particularly with the work of Malcom Knowles.
-Andragogy marks a clear departure from the traditional pedagogy informing child learning in that it is predicated upon 5 assumptions related to the characterstics of adult learners :
+Andragogy has been around for more than a century but has re-gained momentum during the last decades particularly particularly with the work of Malcom Knowles.
+Andragogy is premised on 5 assumptions related to the characteristics of adult learners :

 - 1. Self-concept: As a person matures his self concept moves from one of being a dependent personality toward one of being a self-directed human being